Tokyo-Metro-Gov/covid19/.github/CONTRIBUTING_EN.md

 ## Comments on Issues and Pull Requests
 * Feel free to comment on the Issue!
 Questions and suggestions are also welcome.
 * You can fix some issues via Pull Request.
+* Note that the issues of improvement suggestions (labeled with `improve`) may not be always accepted (especially ones for UI)
+* We're glad if you give priority to the issues of [good first issue / help wanted / bug]

 ## How to participate in communications
 * If you do not have a Slack account of "Code for Japan", please register [here](https://cfjslackin.herokuapp.com/)